 - 7. Click OK.
 As previously shown in Figure 16.5, the QuickBooks title bar now identifies your file as having Accountant's Changes Pending. - 8.
-Now send this .QBX file to your accountant as an email attachment, or copy it to a removable data storage device.
+Send this .OBX file to your accountant as an email attachment, or copy it to a removable data storage device.